afternoonlabs/breeze-contribs/CAD/README.md

-# CAD files for Breeze
+# CAD files for the original Breeze
 These are the official open sources CAD models for the [Breeze Keyboard](https://afternoonlabs.com/breeze).

 PCB Model: